 While you're cleaning, don't forget about the dust.
 Many kids with eczema are allergic to dust mites.
 To keep them away, vacuum and dust around your house at least once a week.
 Also wash stuffed animals, which provide comfy homes to lots of mites.

 Many parents use man-made bedding to improve eczema in their kids.
 But man-made fibers actually harbor higher levels of dust mites, Adigun says.
-You're better off tucking children into a bed made with a cotton comforter and down pillows than in polyester or nylon bedding.
+You're better off tucking children into a bed made with a cotton comforter.

 You can also buy a dust-mite protective cover for your child's mattress.
 Although it won't prevent eczema, it may help with asthma and other kinds of allergies.